Challenging a benefit or tax credit decision - asking for a mandatory reconsideration

 - use the CRMR1 mandatory reconsideration request form on GOV.UK - you'll need to download it and fill it in, then print it off and send it by post

 - call the DWP

-It's usually better to use the form or write a letter, so you can keep a record of why you disagree with the decision, and proof that you asked for it to be looked at again.
+It's usually better to use your Universal Credit account, fill in the form or write a letter.
+This means you can keep a record of why you disagree with the decision and prove you asked for it to be looked at again.